menuDecorMatters

 Go through your clothes, shoes, and accessories, and have yourself a purge.
 Chances are, there are a ton of pieces that could be donated or thrown away.
 Any items that are stained, outdated, worn out, or simply not your style anymore fit the criteria.
 Recycling clothing at second-hand shops is also sustainable and friendly to the environment.

-Ariana Lovato, Owner, and Principal Designer at Honeycomb Home Design says “Donate any clothes you haven't worn in the last 6 months.
-Includes shoes too!
+Ariana Lovato of Honeycomb Home Design says, “Donate any clothes you haven't worn in the last six months.
 Store your winter clothes in a spare closet to make room for your spring/summer wardrobe.”
-Storing items not in season improves your dressing routine, and leave space for warm-weather clothing.

 7. Go Room by Room

-“Start with one room at a time and try to do it on the weekend so you have an extra day to pick up anything you couldn't finish,” suggests Ariana Lovato of Honeycomb Home Design.
+“Start with one room at a time and try to do it on the weekend so you have an extra day to pick up anything you couldn't finish,” encourages Lovato.

-Having unfinished tasks can be stressful, and we don’t want you to have to deal with that stress during the work week.
-Therefore, giving yourself realistic cleaning tasks is key.
-Don’t try to clean the whole house in a couple of days, unless you can.
+Unfinished tasks can be stressful, so follow our spring decluttering tips to make cleaning manageable and stress-free.
+Giving yourself realistic cleaning tasks is key when creating your weekly cleaning schedule.
+Don’t try to clean the whole house in a couple of days unless you can.

+If you have kids, spring is a good time to donate toys your child no longer plays with and throw away broken toys.
 Give your kid's plastic toys a wipe-down and throw stuffed animals in the laundry (if machine washable).
-Mesh bags and pillowcases can be used to hold stuffed toys on a gentle cycle.
+You can use mesh bags and pillowcases to hold stuffed toys on a gentle cycle.

 9. Freshen the Air

-These items will give your home an aroma that is inviting and fresh while using natural and non-harmful ingredients.
-In addition to giving your room a pleasant smell, they also have therapeutic benefits and the ability to alter moods.
+Change the room's smell with air fresheners like oil diffusers, candles, or herbal bouquets to create a new atmosphere.
+These items will give your home an inviting and fresh aroma while using natural and non-harmful ingredients.
+They also have therapeutic benefits and the ability to alter moods.

 10. Spray Down Windows and Blinds

-Combat this by spraying and wiping the windows clean with a glass cleaner, and then dust the blinds.
+Over time, windows get dirty and streaky, which can reduce natural light and worsen allergies and other health problems.
+A spring cleaning essential is spraying and wiping the windows with a glass cleaner, then dusting the blinds.
 For stubborn grime, you may need to remove the blinds from their brackets and clean them with mild soap and water.

 11. Use Matching Organizers

-Alexis Peters of Real Estate Bees advises using matching organizers for a clean and cohesive look.
+Alexis Peters advises using matching organizers for a clean and cohesive look.
 “I know how tempting it is to opt for the cheap multi-colored, different-height organizers.
-But what I see often is drawers filled with multi-colored bins and trays (in different heights as well) and it ends up looking even more chaotic than without them.”
+But I often see drawers filled with multi-colored bins and trays, and it looks even more chaotic than without them.”

 12. Reorganize Bookshelves

 The books we read change as we go through different seasons of the year and stages of life.
 Reorganize accordingly by adding books that fit your personality and mood.
-Old books and magazines still in decent condition can be donated to local stores or libraries.
+You can donate old books and magazines still in decent condition to local stores or libraries.

-Feel free to play around with the design of your reading spot.
+As a weekend project, clear your bookshelf, thoroughly clean the shelves, decorate them with fresh decor items, and switch out books.
+Play around with the design of your cozy reading nook.
 You can get creative with vertical or horizontal rows, and organize by color, size, and more.

 13. See-Through Storage Bins

-Seasonal items, holiday decorations, winter coats, or rain boots may not be used for a long time.
-Storing these items in transparent bins is a great way to keep your home clutter-free while making sure items are still easy to find.
+You may not use seasonal items, holiday decorations, winter coats, or rain boots for a long time.
+Store items in clear bins to keep your home organized.
+This makes it easy to find things and reduces clutter.

-Another option is implementing a labeling system so you can find things without having to open every box in your home.
-Label makers are affordable and aesthetic, so we encourage you to use them and be organized in style.
+Another spring cleaning idea is using labels.
+Labels help you easily locate items in your home without needing to open every box.
+Label makers are affordable and aesthetic, so we encourage you to use them and stay organized in style.

 14. Deep Clean the Refrigerator

-First, take everything out and trash the items that you won’t use.
-Then, wipe down the interior and exterior of the refrigerator.
-Shelves and bins can be deep cleaned in the dishwasher or with soapy water in the sink.
+First, remove everything and trash the items that you won’t use.
+Then, wipe down the fridge's interior and exterior.
+Shelves and bins can be deep-cleaned in the dishwasher or with soapy water in the sink.

-To maintain this clean and organized look, develop a system of keeping old groceries at the front, and removing outdated food regularly.
-Limiting yourself in grocery trips and also keeping an inventory of already-owned items will help reduce food waste.
+To keep things neat, put old groceries in front and throw out expired food regularly.
+Limiting your grocery trips and also keeping an inventory of already-owned items will help reduce food waste.

 15. Don’t Forget the Pantry

-In addition to the refrigerator, the pantry is where we keep (and sometimes forget) all of our dry food and snacks.
-“Time to empty out the pantry and throw out your expired food, deep clean the shelves, and organize your dry goods in clear containers,” says Ariana Lovato of Honeycomb Home Design.
+In addition to the refrigerator, the pantry is where we keep (and sometimes forget) all our dry food and snacks.
+“Time to empty out the pantry and throw out your expired food, deep clean the shelves, and organize your dry goods in clear containers,” says Lovato.

 16. Steam the Microwave